frequency-chain/frequency/designdocs/capacity.md

 #[pallet::config]
 pub trait Config: frame_system::Config {
-    /// The lockable staking currency.
+    /// The overarching event type.
+    type RuntimeEvent: From<Event<Self>> + IsType<<Self as frame_system::Config>::RuntimeEvent>;

+    /// Weight information for extrinsics in this pallet. type WeightInfo: WeightInfo;

-    type Currency: LockableCurrency<Self::AccountId, Moment = Self::BlockNumber>;
+    /// Function that allows a balance to be locked. type Currency: LockableCurrency<Self::AccountId, Moment = Self::BlockNumber>;

+    /// Function that checks if an MSA is a valid target. type TargetValidator: TargetValidator;

     /// The minimum required token amount to stake.
 It facilitates cleaning dust when unstaking.
     #[pallet::constant]
-    type MinimumStakingAmount: Get<Self::Balance>;
+    type MinimumStakingAmount: Get<BalanceOf<Self>>;

-    /// The maximum number of `unlocking` chunks a `StakingAccountLedger` can have.
-It determines how many unique Epochs a Staker may be unstaked in.
+    /// The maximum number of unlocking chunks a StakingAccountLedger can have.
+    /// It determines how many concurrent unstaked chunks may exist.
     #[pallet::constant]
     type MaxUnlockingChunks: Get<u32>;

-    /// Validates that a target can be staked to. type TargetValidator: TargetValidator<MessageSourceId>;

-    /// The epoch number provider.
-    type EpochProvider: BlockNumberProvider<EpochNumber = u32>
+    #[cfg(feature = "runtime-benchmarks")]
+    /// A set of helper functions for benchmarking. type BenchmarkHelper: RegisterProviderBenchmarkHelper;

-    /// The number of Epochs before you can unlock tokens after unstaking. type UnstakingThawPeriod: Get<u32>;
+    /// The number of Epochs before you can unlock tokens after unstaking.
-}
+    #[pallet::constant]
+    type UnstakingThawPeriod: Get<u16>;

+    /// Maximum number of blocks an epoch can be
+    /// currently used as the actual value of epoch length.
+    #[pallet::constant]
+    type MaxEpochLength: Get<Self::BlockNumber>;

+    /// A type that provides an Epoch number
+    /// traits pulled from frame_system::Config::BlockNumber
+    type EpochNumber: Parameter
+        + Member
+        + MaybeSerializeDeserialize
+        + MaybeDisplay
+        + AtLeast32BitUnsigned
+        + Default
+        + Copy
+        + sp_std::hash::Hash
+        + MaxEncodedLen
+        + TypeInfo;
+}trait Config
 ```

 ### **Constants**